Cambridge-ICCS/cambridge-iccs.github.io/summerschool24-logistics.md

 The Porters Lodge telephone number is 01223 339029.

 There is no catering on this site.
-Breakfast will be served at Trinity Hall's central site on Trinity Lane from 7.45.
+Breakfast will be served at [Trinity Hall's central site on Trinity Lane](https://maps.app.goo.gl/1QfpsJcetQUPykuMA)

 There is no smoking allowed inside or outside at Wychfield.
 There is a designated smoking area near block K, please ask the Porters for more information.